Releases on GitHub Actions

 failed: true

-If your GitHub Actions workflow does not allow you to easily add the finalizer, you can also use record-release-action
+If your GitHub Actions workflow does not allow you to easily add the finalizer, you can also use record-deployment-action on its own without setting pending.
+Note that in this case, you will not be able to differentiate between successful and failed deployments.

 steps: